 Risk management related to financing activities is carried out by a central treasury department under policies approved by the Finance Committee of the Board of its main operating company, Cadent Gas Limited.
 The objective of the treasury department is to manage funding and liquidity requirements, including managing associated financial risks, to within acceptable boundaries.
-The Finance Committee provides written principles for overall risk management, as well as written policies covering specific areas such as foreign exchange risk, interest rate risk, credit risk, liquidity risk, use of derivative financial instruments, and investment of excess liquidity.
+The Finance Committee provides written principles for overall risk management, as well as written policies covering specific areas such as foreign exchange risk, interest rate risk, credit risk, liquidity risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.